ajcasado/ardvga/README.md

  Last update, 1284p branch:

- -Running on ATmega1284p with MCUdude MightyCore loaded.
+ -Running on ATmega1284p with MCUdude MightyCore for Arduino loaded.
+To use this chip on a breadboard see https://maniacbug.wordpress.com/2011/11/27/arduino-on-atmega1284p-4/

- -Clock is 27Mhz.
+ -Clock is a four pin oscillator at 27Mhz.

  -Example runs at 256x192px.
 Can run at 328x240.